 - Employees based in different locations, according to rating areas

-Even better, an ICHRA can be offered as a stand-alone health benefit or as an addition to an organization’s health benefit, alongside group health insurance.
-However, no one employee can be offered a group health plan and an ICHRA—they must only be offered one benefit while another class of employees are offered the other.
+Even better, an ICHRA can be offered as a stand-alone health benefit or alongside group health insurance.
+However, no employee can be offered a group health insurance plan and an ICHRA—they can only be offered one or the other.

 Why your organization needs ICHRA plan documents

-Because the ICHRA is an employee health benefit, it’s subject to ERISA.
+Because HRAs are considered group health plans by the federal government, an ICHRA is subject to ERISA.
 ERISA Section 402 states that every employee benefit plan must be “established and maintained pursuant to a written instrument,” or plan document.
 ERISA also requires the organization to make the document available to employees and their families.

-Employers must also create a summary plan document (SPD), which provides a summary of the full document to participants.
+Plan sponsors, typically the employer, must also create a summary plan document (SPD), which summarizes the whole document to participants.
 While the plan document is written in a legal manner, the SPD must be written so the average plan participant can understand it clearly.

-To assist with this, ERISA § 2520.102-3 outlines what the SPD should include, including participants’ benefits, rights, and obligations under the plan.
+To assist with the drafting of documents, ERISA § 2520.102-31 outlines what the SPD should include, including participants’ benefits, rights, and obligations under the plan.